KazaiMazai/SwiftletModel/README.md

   <img src="Docs/Resources/Logo.svg">
 </picture>

-SwiftletModel provides a way to implement the rich domain model of your app in Swifty way.
+SwiftletModel provides a way to implement the rich domain model of your app hassle-free way.

 - Entities as plain structs
 - Bidirectional relations